apache/sling-whiteboard/featuremodel/readme.md

 Such a configuration is required for an application, at least one feature needs to be listed in either the features or the options section.
 All features listed in the features section will be added to the application, the ones listed in options are optional and depending on the settings and user input will either be added or left out.
 In addition all available features of an application will be used to make the application runnable (resolvable).

+# Appendix B : Apache Sling's Provisioning Model

+The documentation for Apache Sling's provisioning model can be found here: https://sling.apache.org/documentation/development/slingstart.html

+## Short description of Sling's provisioning model:

+* Text based file format, defining features (several in a single file)
+* A feature can have a name and version (both optional)
+* A feature consists of sections, well defined ones like the run modes and user defined sections
+* A run mode has artifacts (with start levels), configurations and settings (framework properties)
+* Variables can be used throughout a feature
+* Inheritance is supported on a feature base through artifacts
+* Configuration merging is possible

+## Advantages of the provisioning model

+* Well known by Sling developers, has been introduced some years ago.
+Some tooling around it
+* Very concise, especially for defining artifacts
+* Extensible, custom sections can be added, e.g used by Sling for repoinit, subsystem definitions, content package definitions
+* Easy diff
+* Special API with semantics related to the prov model (not a general purpose config API)

+## Disadvantages of the provisioning model

+* Single file can contain more than one feature
+* Custom DSL - no standard format (like JSON)
+* Inheritance and custom artifacts (content packages) are mixed with bundles, which makes processing and understanding more complicated
+* Adding additional info to artifacts looks strange
+* Two formats for configurations and now there is an official JSON based format defined through OSGi R7
+* Strange object relationship between feature and run modes
+* API (object relation) differs from text file (to make the text format easier)
+* Tooling only available as maven plugins, not separate usable
+* Run mode handling is complicating the feature files and processing of those
+* Tightly coupled with the way Sling's launchpad works, therefore no independent OSGi format